Kamila-alvarado/kamila-alvarado.github.io/_posts/2025-09-29-circuit-plushy.md

 ### Plushy Paper Prototype
 <img src="https://kamila-alvarado.github.io/assets/img/Plushypaperprototype.png" alt="image" width="350"/>

-### Tip for 'past self'
+### Tip for others attempting this project for the first time

-One thing I would tell my ‘past self’ when approaching sewing is to take it one step and one stitch at a time.
-This asgnment has taught me the patience and time needed to complete a specific stitch.
-For example, with the backstitch, I aimed to keep my segments even so the “Williams” lettering looked cohesive.
-But at times, I rushed, pushing the needle through one side without fully pulling it out, causing the yarn to tangle and slowing me down.
-That’s when I realized it’s better to go steady than to try finishing too quickly.
+One thing I would recommend is to make sure there are no conductive threads touching each other in areas they’re not supposed to be, since this can cause a short circuit and stop the circuit from working.
+Always check this before sewing on the two sides of the plushy.